 Tinago Falls is one of Lanao del Norte’s natural wonders and main tourist attractions.
 The name “Tinago” means “hidden” in Tagalog.
 For many years, Tinago was kept hidden and virtually unknown to tourists.

 At 240 feet high, Tinago commands instant admiration to anyone who visits it.
 Huge rock formations, tall trees, and thick vegetation serve as its background.
 The water that comes from Lanao Lake does not only flow through one area of the waterfall.
 There is also water that flows from the many holes scattered around the large rock wall.
 This feature gives Tinago its dramatic appearance.

 Its water basin is another striking feature of this waterfall.
 This deep basin is filled with blue-green colored water that’s simply breathtaking to watch.

 Tinago Falls is located in Iligan City.
 The nearest airport to the attraction is the Laguindingan International Airport in Cagayan de Oro.
 From Cagayan de Oro, you need to drive about one and a half (64 kilometers) to get to Iligan City.
 Once you reach the entrance of Tinago falls, you need to descend around 500 steps to get to the base.

-Pagsanjan Falls is the most popular Laguna falls, and one of the most recognizable waterfalls in the country.
-I was originally called Magdapio Falls.
+Pagsanjan Falls is one of the most popular Laguna tourist spots, and one of the most recognizable waterfalls in the country.
+It was originally called Magdapio Falls.

 Pagsanjan Falls is high and powerful, standing at around 300 feet (9.44 meters).
 It has three tiers and a very deep water basin.
 Like other waterfalls in the list, Pagsanjan is surrounded by rock boulders and lush vegetation, with mountains in the distance.